turboapps/docs/deploying/to_a_workspace/a-workspace.md

 ### Requirements

-This section lists all the requirements needed to deploy the Student Digital Workspace in Azure successfully.
+This section lists all the requirements needed to deploy the Digital Workspace in Azure successfully.
 For simplicity's sake, let's assume that we are configuring a production environment for a Demo University (unidemo).
 The university homepage is https://unidemo.edu and Portal will be available at the https://unidemo.start.turbo.net address.
 Students and staff members authenticate through Azure AD.

 #### Azure Subscription

-The subscription on which we deploy SDW needs to have the following [Resource Providers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services) registered:
+The subscription on which we deploy DW needs to have the following [Resource Providers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services) registered:

 - Microsoft.Compute
 - Microsoft.Network